TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 * Some function has `-A` and `-W` variations.
 For example: `SCardConnectA` and `SCardConnectW`.

 A `pcsc-lite` wrapper needed to be implemented to match the original WinSCard API.
 [FreeRDP's  implementation](https://github.com/FreeRDP/FreeRDP/blob/3fc1c3ce31b5af1098d15603d7b3fe1c93cf77a5/winpr/libwinpr/smartcard/smartcard_pcsc.c#L3185-L3265) is not complete.
 It lacks a proper WinSCard cache implementation.
-The target machine expects the client side to have the needed WinSCard smart card cache items.
+The target machine expects the client-side to have the required WinSCard smart card cache items.

 It is a real problem: the target machine will not authenticate the client without a properly working smart card cache.
 Otherwise, the target machine will display a message such as _"This smart card could not be used.
 Additional detail may be available in the system log.
 Please report this error to your administrator."_ or _"The requested key container does not exist on the smart card."_.
 If you are interested in smart card cache items, then check my old post: [tbt.qkation.com/posts/win-scard-cache/](https://tbt.qkation.com/posts/win-scard-cache/).